justicebangura/Project-2/README.md

 ### Challenges:
 The major challenges we faced was engineering the LSTM model.
 Understanding how to reshape and fit a 3-D model.

 ### Conclusion:
+In conclusion: Our model didn't work as we expected it to be, we found many challenges a long the way.
+Having a small dataset and baised dataset.

 ### Next Steps:
 - **Stock Prediction**